-Weak muscles.
 Having weak muscles or a lack of muscle mass increases the risk of pulled or torn muscles.
 Older adults or those who do not engage in strength training are more likely to have weak muscles.

-Activity environment.
 The surfaces you exercise on contribute to your overall risk of injury.
 If the ground is slippery or uneven, you are more likely to fall or overextend muscles in an effort to remain upright.

 Grade two quad tear symptoms include:

 If your muscle pain becomes debilitating or is accompanied by severe swelling, you should see your doctor for diagnosis and treatment.
 To diagnose a pulled quad, your doctor will ask about your symptoms and how you sustained the injury.